This quote is from the closing arguments in the Larry Nassar case by Angela Povilaitis, Michigan Deputy Attorney General:

 “The passion you have for your work really resonates through your presentation and greatly impacts the participants – you found your calling and it shows!
 Thank you for sharing your knowledge and experience.”~Anonymous

-”I really mean this when I say, every detective needs to hear your presentation and change the way they interview victims.
+”I really mean this when I say, every detective needs to hear your presentation.
 It would have a huge impact on the cases they investigate!”~Anonymous